d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

     figsize=(7, 3.5))
 ```

-Although the Transformer architecture
+Although the transformer architecture
 was originally proposed for sequence-to-sequence learning,
 as we will discover later in the book,
-either the Transformer encoder
+either the transformer encoder
-or the Transformer decoder
+or the transformer decoder
 is often individually used
 for different deep learning tasks.

 ## Summary

-* The Transformer is an instance of the encoder-decoder architecture, though either the encoder or the decoder can be used individually in practice.
+* The transformer is an instance of the encoder-decoder architecture, though either the encoder or the decoder can be used individually in practice.
-* In the Transformer, multi-head self-attention is used for representing the input sequence and the output sequence, though the decoder has to preserve the auto-regressive property via a masked version.
+* In the transformer, multi-head self-attention is used for representing the input sequence and the output sequence, though the decoder has to preserve the auto-regressive property via a masked version.
-* Both the residual connections and the layer normalization in the Transformer are important for training a very deep model.
+* Both the residual connections and the layer normalization in the transformer are important for training a very deep model.
-* The positionwise feed-forward network in the Transformer model transforms the representation at all the sequence positions using the same MLP.
+* The positionwise feed-forward network in the transformer model transforms the representation at all the sequence positions using the same MLP.

 ## Exercises

-1. Train a deeper Transformer in the experiments.
+1. Train a deeper transformer in the experiments.
 How does it affect the training speed and the translation performance?
-1. Is it a good idea to replace scaled dot-product attention with additive attention in the Transformer?
+1. Is it a good idea to replace scaled dot-product attention with additive attention in the transformer?
 Why?
-1. For language modeling, should we use the Transformer encoder, decoder, or both?
+1. For language modeling, should we use the transformer encoder, decoder, or both?
 How to design this method?
-1. What can be challenges to Transformers if input sequences are very long?
+1. What can be challenges to transformers if input sequences are very long?
 Why?
-1. How to improve computational and memory efficiency of Transformers?
+1. How to improve computational and memory efficiency of transformers?
 Hint: you may refer to the survey paper by Tay et al. :cite:`Tay.Dehghani.Bahri.ea.2020`.
-1. How can we design Transformer-based models for image classification tasks without using CNNs?
-Hint: you may refer to the Vision Transformer :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.
+1. How can we design transformer-based models for image classification tasks without using CNNs?
+Hint: you may refer to the vision transformer :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/348)